 - State that the request is being made pursuant to the RTKL;

-- Be submitted orally in person or in person in a written form, by United States mail, e-mail or by telefacsimile; be sufficiently specific to enable the Department to ascertain which records are being requested;
+- Be sufficiently specific to enable the Department to ascertain which records are being requested; and

-The Department must provide a response to an RTKL request within five business days unless the Department determines that there is a need for an extension of time and sends an extension notice to the requester (as discussed in paragraph II.B., below).
-The day that an RTKL request is received is not counted for purposes of determining the five-business day period.
-The Department's next business day following receipt of an RTKL request will be the first day of the five-business day period for responding.
+The Department must provide a response to an RTKL request within five (5) business days unless the Department determines that there is a need for an extension of time and sends an extension notice to the requester (as discussed in paragraph II.B., below).
+The day that an RTKL request is received is not counted for purposes of determining the five business-day period.
+The Department’s next business day following receipt of an RTKL request will be the first day of the five business-day period for responding.

-The Department’s RTKL Officer may grant access, in whole or in part, in a variety of statutorily permitted ways.
+The Department’s Open Records Officer may grant access, in whole or in part, in a variety of statutorily permitted ways.
 The Department may provide a requester with access to inspect a public record (electronically or as otherwise maintained by the Department) and the opportunity to duplicate it.
-The RTKL Officer may also respond to an RTKL request by notifying the requester that the record is available through publically accessible electronic means.
-At the request of the requester, the RTKL Officer may duplicate and send a copy of the requested public record to the requester.
-Each of these options is a "response" for purposes of the RTKL, as is the Department's written notice to the requester denying, partially granting or partially denying access to a record.
+The Open Records Officer may also respond to an RTKL request by notifying the requester that the record is available through publicly accessible electronic means.
+At the request of the requester, the Open Records Officer may duplicate and send a copy of the requested public record to the requester.
+Each of these options is a “response” for purposes of the RTKL, as is the Department’s written notice to the requester denying, partially granting or partially denying access to a record.

 B. Extension Notices

-The Department may extend the time to respond to a request if the RTKL Officer determines that any of the following apply:
+The Department may extend the time to respond to a request if the Open Records Officer determines that any of the following apply:

 - The request requires redaction of a public record;